 How to manage your trading strategy on Collective2

 Below are your choices.
-The most simple is that you can type your buy and sell signals into our web site.
-Or, you can explore the more advanced choices.
+The most simple is that you can type your buy and sell signals into our C2 Quick Trade web site order ticket.
+Or, you can explore the more advanced choices.*

-If you use one of these popular third-party trading applications, you can configure them to send buy and sell signals into your Collective2 Model Account.
+If you use popular third-party trading applications like NinjaTrader, TradeStation, or MT4, you can configure them to send buy and sell signals into your Collective2 Model Account.
+More

-* Just to be clear: All the track records you see here are “hypothetical” because – even though the buys and sells are generated in real-time – there is no single real-life brokerage account record that looks exactly like any of the strategies here.
+* Just to be clear: All the track records you create as a Trade Leader using any trade order submission method are always “hypothetical” because – even though the buys and sells are generated in real-time – there is no single real-life brokerage account record that looks exactly like any strategies.
 All of our standard warnings about the problems with hypothetical track records still apply, such as:

 Past results are not necessarily indicative of future results.